britzl/gooey/README.md

 ![](docs/key_mouse_bindings.png)
 ![](docs/text_bindings.png)

+The input binding constants listed above are defined in `gooey/actions.lua` and can be changed.

 **IMPORTANT NOTE ON ANDROID**: Make sure that the Input Method in the Android section of the game.project file is set to HiddenInputField.
 This will ensure that virtual keyboard input works properly.

 ### Multi-touch